 The Phoenix Zoo’s Green Team is a group of employees and volunteers dedicated to ensuring that the Zoo is as eco-friendly as possible and strives to conserve resources.
 The Green Team researches and makes recommendations on “earth-friendly” products and practices, especially ones we can incorporate into the operation of the Zoo.

 “Living Green” means finding ways to reduce your negative impact on the environment and increase your positive impact — helping to conserve resources and preserve our world for future generations.
 It also means looking for ways to share the world with everything, including plants and animals and being a better neighbor in the natural world.

 It’s not easy being green, but it is possible.
 Look here to see what we’re doing and what YOU can do to be a better neighbor by Living Green.

 Energy Saving Measures

 The Arthur L. Johnson and Elaine V. Johnson Foundation Conservation Center was built with a low impact on resources in mind.
 Decorative walls were made from recycled concrete from an old Zoo exhibit and installation was done largely by volunteer groups such as local Boy Scout troops.

 In addition, SRP donated a 10- kilowatt solar power system for the Johnson Center to offset energy usage.
 The system (valued at more than $125, 000), funded by SRP EarthWise™ Energy, encourages customers to pay a small premium above their monthly electric bill to fund renewable-energy projects.

-We have been working over the last few years to convert the more than 3.5 million lights used for ZooLights to LED, which use up to 90 percent less energy than traditional lights.
+We have been working over the last few years to convert the millions of lights used for ZooLights to LED, which use up to 90 percent less energy than traditional lights.
+To date, 100% of all ZooLights are LED!
 We’re also working to install energy efficient appliances in all of our buildings, including hand dryers in our restroom facilities.

 Recycling at the Zoo

 - Many of the computers that we use at the Zoo are computers that have been recycled.
 We also participate annually in StRUT’s Computer Recycling Day.